dvfrancis/hi-lo-card-game/README.md

 The player places a wager on whether or not they can guess the next card correctly until they either guess all cards correctly, or they lose their wager and have to start again; the game ends when all cards, in the pack, have been played, or the player has used up all of their points.

 For this website, the gameplay reflects a slightly amended version of higher-or-lower, where the player is dealt five cards at a time (instead of just two).
-This helps to speed up the gameplay, while introducing a more exciting feel; for example, players risk losing their wagers if they guess four cards correctly but are wrong about the last.
+This helps to speed up the gameplay, while introducing a more exciting feel; for example, a player risks losing their wager if they manage to guess four cards correctly but not the fifth.

 In the UK, higher-or-lower was the basis for the popular 1980s television game show [Play Your Cards Right](https://en.wikipedia.org/wiki/Play_Your_Cards_Right#:~:text=Learn%20about%20the%20British%20television%20game), where contestants answered questions to guess a longer sequence of cards than that typically used in the classic higher-or-lower card game.